 I then installed a sensor on this ECC device to measure five readings simultaneously (1) temperature and relative humidity on the inside brick wall surface of the ECC (see figure below), (2) temperature and relative humidity on the outside brick wall surface of the ECC, (3) ambient temperature and relative humidity outside the ECC, (4) temperature of the vegetable stored in a crate and placed inside the ECC and (5) moisture content of the sand.
-The sensors were designed by Sensen, which is a start-up at D-Lab that provides data-driven insights to projects and organizations working in international development.
+The sensors were designed by Sensen, a company that provides data-driven insights to projects and organizations working in international development.

-Construction of ECC in Mandavav and Boriya, Dahod
+Construction of ECC in Mandavav and Goriya, Dahod

 Having completed the construction of the ECC and sensor installation in Santrampur, Virendra and I traveled to Dahod.
 Virendra first introduced me to Vivek Vishal who is the CInI field coordinator for Dahod district.
 The three of us then proceeded to the field location in Mandavav village.
 Again, this location was selected in consultation with CInI staff keeping in mind their current staffing capacity and connections with farmers in the region.
 Just as in Santrampur, in Mandavav, Vivek had made sure to procure all the materials before my visit so as to focus on constructing the ECC.
 He also recruited help from Rameshbhai Kuberbhai Parmar a farmer in Mandavav and a few other community members to construct the ECC.
 Together, we built the ECC in three days and installed the Sensen sensor similar to the configuration in Santrampur.